reframe-hpc/reframe/docs/manpage.rst

    where ``stage_prefix`` is set by this option.
    If a test finishes successfully, its stage directory will be removed.

-   This option can also be set using the :envvar:`RFM_STAGE_DIR` environment variable or the :js:attr:`stagedir` system configuration parameter.
+   This option can also be set using the :envvar:`RFM_STAGE_DIR` environment variable or the :attr:`~config.systems.stagedir` system configuration parameter.

 .. option:: --save-log-files